 Alternatively, did you know that you can grill it?
 I’ve got instructions for how to grill Brie over here.
 Basically, you prep the grill for direct grilling over medium heat.
 Then you put the wheel of Brie with its toppings onto a large double layer of foil.
 Crimp the edges up around the sides a bit to act as that rim we discussed above in case your Brie cracks.
 Then transfer the whole thing, Brie and foil, to the grill.
 Put down the cover.

 I’m so excited about this recipe.
-I hope you love it as much as I do!
+I hope you love it as much as I do! – Christine :-)Print

-- 1-8 oz wheel of brie
+- 1 (8 oz.) wheel of brie

 - 1/2 red bell pepper, chopped